williamhpayne/resilientstate/pages/about-us.rst

 We believe that while you cannot predict the exact date of the next pandemic or cyber-siege, you can mathematically model the structural vulnerabilities they will exploit.
-We help our clients move from “Reacting to Events” to “Rehearsing Futures.”
+We help our clients move from "Reacting to Events" to "Rehearsing Futures."

 The Methodology of Rigour
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 In a world saturated with opinion, we deal in evidence.

-We reject the “guru” model of consultancy.
+We reject the "guru" model of consultancy.
 Instead, we apply structured
 analytic techniques derived from the intelligence and defence sectors.
-By utilizing **Cross-Impact Analysis**, **Field Anomaly Relaxation
+By utilising **Cross-Impact Analysis**, **Field Anomaly Relaxation
 (FAR)**, and **Graph Theory**, we strip away cognitive bias to reveal
 the raw mechanics of future risks.

-   **“Resilience is not a fortress.
-It is an immune system.”** A
+   **"Resilience is not a fortress.
+It is an immune system."** A
    fortress is strong until it cracks.
 An immune system learns, adapts,
    and gets stronger with every attack.
 Whether we are advising on
    National Healthcare infrastructure or Defence procurement, we design